 Most high street lenders in the UK offer mortgages of up to £1 million with a handful stretching to £2 million.
 As a general rule, these lenders only offer mortgages for more than £750,000 at LTVs (loan-to-values) of 75% and below.

 Minimum Deposit for a Big Mortgage

-John Charcol can also find lenders that will consider loans against current assets to boost cash deposits.
+John Charcol can also find lenders that will consider loans secured against some forms of existing assets that aren't property.

 Interest Rate Range for Large Loans